 - Career advancement.
 Some banking employers help cover continuing education courses or even college classes.

 - Entry-level opportunities.
-A person with a high school diploma may be able to enter the banking industry as, say, a teller and obtain valuable on-the-job training.
+A person with a high school diploma may be able to enter the banking industry as a teller or other entry-level role and obtain valuable on-the-job training.

 One of the cons of a career in commercial banking is the need to engage in challenging conversations with customers and employees from time to time, according to St. George.
 Complicating these conversations is the heavily regulated nature of banking.